rackerlabs/design-system/_docs/style/text-conventions/hyperlinks.md

 - Use the external link icon to indicate visually to the user that a new tab opens.
 - Navigate the user to the new tab.
 Users should also be able to left-click a link and open a tab without directly navigating to that tab.

-**Note**: When the link navigates to a new domain, include an external link icon, even if the link opens in a new tab.
+**Note**: When the link navigates to a new domain, include an external link icon, regardless of whether the link opens in a new tab.

 {% endcolumn %}